Operas, theatres and concert halls 🢔 Public buildings 🢔 Archaeological wonders 🢔 Categories of wonders

 Surprise in the jungle

 These caves are located in a beautiful natural setting, mountainous jungle massive.
 To add to the effect, both caves are reached through a natural tunnel.
-Even elephant can pass through this 55 m long tunnel – hence the name of this tunnel – Hathipol (Hatipal), "Elephant Cave".
+Even elephants can pass through this 55 m long tunnel – hence the name of this tunnel – Hathipol (Hatipal), “Elephant Cave”.

 At the west, after passing this tunnel the hillside forms a steep crescent, rising above a wooded valley.
 Further to the west, there rises another hill.